dereneaton/ipyrad/docs/tutorial_intro_cli.rst

     step 7: None

-The aligned clusters (stacks) found during this step are now located in ``./iptest_clust_0.85/``.
+The aligned clusters found during this step are now located in ``./iptest_clust_0.85/``.
 You can get a feel for what this looks like by examining a portion of one of the files using the command below.